8 Ways to Spring Clean Your Finances

 We get it.
 When it comes to our debt, sometimes it's easier—and less stressful—to do the equivalent of sticking masking tape on our "check engine" light rather than looking underneath the hood.
 But getting a big-picture look at your debt situation can help you make more informed, empowered choices.

 If you're in a financial bind—it happens to all of us—and are struggling to keep up with payments, consider all your options.
-You can reach out to the lender or credit card company and see if they would be willing to change the payment date, lower your monthly payments, or put you on a new payment plan.
+You can reach out to the lender or credit card company and see if they would be willing to change the payment date, lower your monthly payments, or put you on a new plan.

 6. Contribute to savings account

-If your financial wellness is fair-to-middling, you're certainly not alone.
-According to the Federal Reserve Economic Well-Being of U.S. Households
+If your financial wellness has seen better days, you're certainly not alone.
+According to the Federal Reserve Economic Well-Being of U.S. Households 2023 report, nineteen percent of adults say they were "just getting by" and 9% found it difficult to get by.

 7. Set up an emergency fund

 An unexpected medical expense.
 A leaky roof.
-Or a natural disaster like a tornado or wildfire.
+Or a natural disaster like a flash flood or wildfire.
 All these can be anxiety inducing and leave you with a hefty bill.
 But a rainy day fund to cover these unexpected—and inevitable—hiccups can keep you afloat and give you some peace of mind.

 You might've heard the general recommendation to have at least six months' basic living expenses squirreled away.
+And in uncertain economic times, you want to save even more—if you can swing it.
 That might feel like a lot, especially when you're juggling the day-to-day, debt payments, and other financial priorities.
-Set smaller goals for your emergency fund as checkpoints.
-For instance, start with $100, then bump up your goal to $200, then $500.
-Don't forget to celebrate with small rewards along the way!

 8. Set up your retirement account

-Depending on where you're standing, retirement could feel like a lifetime away.
-And while you probably are aware you'll need to save for a nest egg, that priority can get buried.
-If your workplace offers an employer-sponsored retirement account, such as a 401(k) or 403(b), make a promise to yourself to open an account.
+If your workplace offers an employer-sponsored retirement account, such as a 401(k) or 403(b), make a pact to yourself to open an account.

+- Consider opening an IRA.
 If your workplace doesn't offer a retirement account, look into opening an IRA.
-It's just as easy and you can automate contributions.
-If you're in between jobs or
+It's just as easy and you can automate your contributions.

-financially stretched thin, do your best not to borrow or cash out of your retirement savings.
+- Try not to pull from your retirement savings in times of need.
+If you're in between jobs or financially stretched thin, do your best not to borrow or cash out of your retirement savings.
 It might seem tempting and an easy way to access needed funds, but there may be an early withdrawal penalty and tax consequences.
-If you have questions about your situation, you should explore all your options and potentially seek professional help from a certified financial counseling agency.

 Making these money moves will lay the groundwork for better financial habits and help you build for a brighter tomorrow.
 Why not get a jump on it today?